sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

   - Response
 * - 3.3.1.
   - 1
-  - All outputs from a TRE go through our security classification process, carried out by the project investigator, information asset owner representative and an independent referee at the Turing.
+  - All outputs from a TRE go through our security classification process, carried out by the project investigator, {ref}`information asset owner <data_roles>` representative and an independent referee at the Turing.
     Different egress processes are required according to the sensitivity of the outputs.
     #### Potential improvements
     - We would like to create better guidance and documentation for classification, or possibly build tools to classify/create classification reports.